Want to jump straight to the answer?

 TL;DR — At a Glance (SG)

-• Targets (directional): ~6–10% phase targets; ~8–12% max DD; daily loss ~4–5% common.
+• Targets (directional): ~6–10% per phase with ~8–12% max DD and ~4–5% daily loss caps.

-How Prop Trading Runs in Singapore
+How Prop Trading Works in Singapore

 The Regulatory Landscape in Singapore

-Costs & EV in SGD
+Costs & Expected Value (EV) in SGD

-• Upfront: Evaluation fee.
+• Upfront: Evaluation fee by size/model.

-• Variable: Resets, platform/data, payout fees, FX.
+• Variable: Resets, platform/data, payout/FX.

 Table A — Common Evaluation Models (Directional, in SGD)